dmo2118/retpoline-audit/README.md

 * Binaries with `" => "` or parenthesis in the name can break dependency scanning.
 * Shared object dependencies with the same name as the system's vDSO may be skipped during dependency scanning.
 * Dependency scanning won't work for binaries that aren't supported by the host system.
+* Fat binaries on macOS always have all slices checked.
+Dependency chains can differ for different architectures, and `retpoline-audit` may bring in binaries that a slice normally wouldn't load.

 Building
 --------